machinecoin-project/docker-bitcoin-core/README.md

 0.00000000
 ```

-Note: under Bitcoin Core < 0.16, use `-rpcpassword="qDDZdeQ5vw9XXFeVnXT4PZ--tGN2xNjjR4nrtyszZx0="` instead of `-stdinrpcpass`.
+Note: under Machinecoin Core < 0.16, use `-rpcpassword="qDDZdeQ5vw9XXFeVnXT4PZ--tGN2xNjjR4nrtyszZx0="` instead of `-stdinrpcpass`.

 Done!

 ### Exposing Ports

-Depending on the network (mode) the Bitcoin Core daemon is running as well as the chosen runtime flags, several default ports may be available for mapping.
+Depending on the network (mode) the Machinecoin Core daemon is running as well as the chosen runtime flags, several default ports may be available for mapping.

 Ports can be exposed by mapping all of the available ones (using `-P` and based on what `EXPOSE` documents) or individually by adding `-p`.
 This mode allows assigning a dynamic port on the host (`-p <port>`) or assigning a fixed port `-p <hostPort>:<containerPort>`.